IOIO72/gridfinity-spacer/README.md

 Tips for the generator:

 - If you print the spacer plate separately and the gridfinity base plate does not fit into the spacer plate, use the “Spacer tolerance” option and increase its value.
-- To test the tolerances, you can print a very thin version of the spacer plate by setting the “Spacer thickness” to one or two print layer heights (e.g. 0.2 mm).
+- To test the tolerances, you can print a very thin version of the spacer plate by setting the “Spacer height” to one or two print layer heights (e.g. 0.2 mm).

 Tips for the slicer: